jmcpheron/book-jmc/README.md

-# ☕️ JMC: Brewing Better with Plastic — A 3D-Printed AeroPress Filter Cap
+# ☕️ The NoDrip Project — 3D-Printing Flow Restriction for the AeroPress XL

 This is the companion book for the **Jason Makes Coffee (JMC)** project — an open-source exploration into building a custom 3D-printed **flow-restriction filter cap** for the AeroPress XL.